Economic and Ecological Justice

 The Conference of European Churches provides the secretariat for the European Christian Environmental Network (ECEN).
 This network focusses on raising awareness and providing a platform for sharing and encouragement.

-For more information on our work in this area, please email Rev. Dr Peter Pavlovic.
+For more information on our work in this area, please email CEC Study Secretary Peter Pavlovic.

 1 Jul, 2011